tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 [^3]: I've never seen as many [`print()`](https://rdrr.io/r/base/print.html) statements in R code as I have over the last year of reading code from hundreds of students who use AI tools to generate code for their assignments with varying levels of success!
 I don't know why these tools love [`print()`](https://rdrr.io/r/base/print.html) statements!

-[^4]: For exmaple, in RStudio, go to Tools \> Global Options \> select Copilot from the left menu and adjust "Show code suggestions after keyboard idle (ms)".
+[^4]: For example, in RStudio, go to Tools \> Global Options \> select Copilot from the left menu and adjust "Show code suggestions after keyboard idle (ms)".